Ford Escape: Mazda

 In 2007 for the 2008 model year, the Tribute was significantly revamped, like its Ford Escape and Mercury Mariner siblings.
 Originally set to be renamed the Mazda CX-5, the vehicle kept the Tribute name.
 The changes were significant, but fell short of a "clean sheet" redesign, as the vehicles remained on the CD2 platform, and kept the old 2.3 L MZR I4, and 3.0 L AJ V6 engines.
 Visible changes include all new sheet metal and interior.
 The interior was significantly upgraded using all new components and higher quality materials, and was generally praised by automotive journalists.
 However, unlike the first generation of the Tribute, which had unique exterior and interior from its siblings, the new model only differs from its siblings in the "nose" (front fenders, hood, and front fascia), tail lights and detailing.
 Notable changes to the exterior include higher belt line, and more pronounced wheel arches.
 Overall the car was to look larger and more substantial than the previous model.
 As a cost-saving measure, the rear brake was reverted to drum brake, with predictable criticisms.

 The 2008 Mazda Tribute (non-hybrid) was first unveiled at the 2007 Montreal International Auto Show, and the 2008 Mazda Tribute went on sale in March 2007.
 A new addition was the Hybrid model, which was previously only available on the Ford Escape and Mercury Mariner.

 The Tribute received additional major changes to improve performance for the 2009 model year, mostly by way of mechanical upgrades.
 Most significantly, all new engines replaced the increasingly outmatched 2.3L I4 and 3.0L V6.
 Mazda's new MZR 2.5L I4 replaced the 2.3L, boosting horsepower to 171 bhp and 171 lbft of torque at 4000 rpm.
 Despite increased horsepower, fuel economy also increased by 1 mpgus on both urban and extra-urban cycles.
 The optional 3.0 L (AJ) V6 was thoroughly updated, resulting in a 40 hp increase, bringing power output to 240 hp and 223 lbft of torque.
-It also sees a 1 mpg improvement.
+It also saw a 1 mpg improvement.
 The Tribute Hybrid was dropped after the 2009 model year.

-Another significant change was the switch to Ford's new 6F 6-speed automatic, which became standard on all V6 equipped models and optional on the I4.
+Another significant change was the switch to Ford's new 6F 6-speed automatic, replacing the CD4E.
 As well, new front and 18.5 mm rear stabilizer bars were added for 2009 to improve ride handling after complaints about diminished performance following the 2008 changes.
-Others changes included redesigned seats, daytime running lamps, optional steering mounted audio controls, and other additional features.
-The Tribute was discontinued in November 2011 at the end of the 2011 model year, replaced by the Mazda CX-5 for 2012.
+Other changes included redesigned seats, daytime running lamps, and optional steering-wheel mounted audio controls.
+The Tribute was discontinued in November 2011 at the end of the 2011 model year, replaced by the Mazda CX-5 for 2012 that is different from the Escape.